abhiramramesh422-code/Movie-reccomendation-system/README.md

-# Movie-reccomendation-system
+# CineVerse - Movie-reccomendation-system
-Its a advanced movie reccomendation system in which we can see the information,ratings and watch the trailer too
+CineVerse is a sleek and interactive movie recommendation web application built with Python and the Streamlit framework.
+It suggests personalized movie titles based on your selection, while also displaying a dynamic list of trending films.
+The app enriches its recommendations with real-time data—including posters, ratings, and trailers—by integrating with The Movie Database (TMDb) API.